akiomiyao/tif/README.md

 TIF is one of the fastest and the smallest program among analysis programs of next generation sequencing (NGS).
 The distinctive feature of TIF is direct selection containing end sequences of the target transposable element from short reads of NGS.

 ### Update
+- New script tif_nonltr.pl is implemented.
+(2020-08-19)
+  tif_nonltr.pl detects insertions of non-LTR retrotransposons. perl tif_nonltr.pl will show the usage.
 - New script tif_flanking.pl is implemented.
 (2019-03-21)
      tif_flanking is update of tif_basic.pl.
      If you do not have reference genome sequnce, try tif_flanking.pl.